Frontier Lithium (CVE:FL) Stock Price Down 13.9% – Here’s What Happened

-Frontier Lithium Inc. (CVE:FL – Get Free Report)’s stock price traded down 13.9% during mid-day trading on Wednesday .
+Frontier Lithium Inc. (CVE:FL – Get Free Report) was down 13.9% during mid-day trading on Thursday .
 The company traded as low as C$0.68 and last traded at C$0.68.
-673,890 shares changed hands during trading, an increase of 403% from the average session volume of 134,035 shares.
+Approximately 673,890 shares traded hands during trading, an increase of 401% from the average daily volume of 134,547 shares.
 The stock had previously closed at C$0.79.

-Separately, Stifel Nicolaus dropped their target price on Frontier Lithium from C$3.00 to C$2.50 in a report on Friday, January 17th.
+Separately, Stifel Nicolaus cut their target price on shares of Frontier Lithium from C$3.00 to C$2.50 in a research note on Friday, January 17th.

 About Frontier Lithium